FireHouse: 2000 and beyond

 Longtime FireHouse singer C. J. Snare died on April 5, 2024.
 At the time of his death, Snare had taken a hiatus from the band due to health concerns and was replaced by American Idol season 21 contestant Nate Peck, who had filled in for him during their 2023 live performances.
 A month after Snare's death, FireHouse announced that Peck would officially be taking over as the band's new frontman.

+On June 25, 2025, the band released their first single with Peck on vocals titled "Mighty Fine Lady", which is also the band’s first new material in over twenty years.
+In March 2026, another new single with Nate Peck, "Midnight Gasoline", was released.